 - Achieve the national benchmark that 80% of children on Medicaid receive a health screening under EPSDT.
 (See bar chart.)
 [2005]8 - Require newborn screening for hearing deficiencies.
-[2006]9 Offered to select populations or by request. - Require newborn screening for the 28 metabolic deficiencies/disorders recommended by the March Dimes.
-[2006]9 - Use DC:0-3 to diagnose mental health and developmental disorders during infancy and early childhood when seeking Medicaid reimbursement.
+[2006]9 - Require newborn screening for the 28 metabolic deficiencies/disorders recommended by the March Dimes.
+[2006]9 26 universally required by Law or Rule. - Use DC:0-3 to diagnose mental health and developmental disorders during infancy and early childhood when seeking Medicaid reimbursement.
 [2006]10